jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 The architecture is designed for resilience, ensuring the system continues to function and provide value even in the presence of errors or partial failures.

 **Resilience Strategies:**
+- **Fail-Fast Error Handling:** The system terminates immediately when critical errors occur.
-- **Graceful Degradation:** The system provides partial answers and clear failure reasons when full completion is not possible.
+- **Graceful Retry Failure:** The system returns a graceful failure message when retry limits are exceeded.
 - **Error Recovery:** State repair and retry mechanisms attempt to recover from transient and recoverable errors.
 - **Fault Tolerance:** The workflow is robust to individual agent or tool failures, isolating failures and preventing system-wide crashes.
 - **Monitoring and Alerting:** Errors and failures are logged and can trigger alerts for operational monitoring.